carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

   # Go to the branch with your accepted commit.
   % git checkout branch-with-change
   # Rebase your change onto the latest commits on Github.
-  % git pull --rebase origin master
+  % git pull --rebase origin main
   # Rerun the appropriate tests if needed.
   % ninja check-$whatever
   # Check that the list of commits about to be pushed is correct.
-  % git log origin/master...HEAD --oneline
+  % git log origin/main...HEAD --oneline
   # Push to Github.
-  % git push origin HEAD:master
+  % git push origin HEAD:main

 LLVM currently has a linear-history policy, which means that merge commits are not allowed.
 The `llvm-project` repo on github is configured to reject pushes